Loren Miller Legal Services Award

 - Self-nominations are accepted.

-- Repeat nominations are accepted with updated information.
+- Previous nominations may be resubmitted with updated information.

 - The nomination form and nominee’s current resume or biography with work history and dates are required and must be submitted electronically as Word documents.